 Research shows animal abuse is part of a potentially lethal cycle of violence.
-By providing children with positive animal interactions and the knowledge on how to properly intervene, humane education not only empowers children to do good, but also puts them on a path to becoming more thoughtful, empathetic, civic-minded citizens.
+Our humane education program fosters compassion, encourages exploration of thought and emotions, and motivates students to actively engage in their community.
+Humane education not only creates awareness, and empowers children to do good, but it also puts them on a path to becoming more thoughtful, empathetic, civic-minded citizens.

 We'll send fresh, amazing content straight to your inbox so you can keep a pulse on your animal community.